SatyamSetia/Readable/frontend/README.md

 ## Backend Server

-To simplify your development process, we've provided a backend server for you to develop against.
+To simplify the development process, A backend server was provided to develop against.
 The provided file [`server.js`](../api-server/server.js) contains the methods you will need to perform necessary operations on the backend.

 ## Important
 The backend API provides a fixed set of categories which can be found in [categories.js](../api-server/categories.js).
 New Categories can added from here.